dglazkov/polymath/README.md

 ## Creating a new library

-Libraries are files that are either a `.pkl` or a `.json` and conform to the format defined in `format.md`.
+Libraries are files that are a `.json` and conform to the format defined in `format.md`.

 You can create a library from many different input sources using the `python3 -m convert.main` script.